BMC-CS-113/BMC-CS-113.github.io/labs/Lab01.md

 ### Sum1

 Write a program `Sum1.java` that asks the user for two integers and then prints the sum of the numbers.
 You can assume that the user will put in valid integers.
-When run, your program should use the same format, i.e. 1) the program asks a user for an integer; 2) the user puts an integer on a new line; 3) the program asks a user for a integer; 4) the user puts a integer on a new line; 5) the program prints the total.
-In the prompt you show the user, you can use different wording.
-Below is an exmple.
+When run, your program should do the following: 1) the program asks a user for a number 2) the user enters an integer 3) the program asks a user for a second number 4) the user enters an integer 5) the program prints the sum.
+See if you can exactly match the format below!

 ```
+$ javac Sum1.java
-$ javac Sum1.java; java Sum1
+$ java Sum1
 Please give me one number:
 5
 Please give me a second number: